-- The Appeal Commission is responsible for hearing appeals against decisions of the Executive Committee that have not been confirmed by Congress.
-Composition and terms of reference are indicated in Article 21 of the TWIF Constitution. - The appointed TWIF Legal Advisor is the Chair of the Commission.
+The Appeal Commission is responsible for hearing appeals against decisions of the Executive Committee that have not been confirmed by Congress.
+Composition and terms of reference are indicated in Article 21 of the TWIF Constitution.

+The appointed TWIF Legal Advisor is the Chair of the Commission.

-6. TUE (THERAPEUTIC USE EXEMPTION) COMMISSION
+6 TUE (THERAPEUTIC USE EXEMPTION) Commission

-The TUE Commission is appointed in accordance with article 4.3.2 of the TWIF Anti-Doping Rules.
-The Commission consists of a panel of three physicians, headed by the chair of the panel.
+The TUE Commission (TUEC) is appointed in accordance with article 4.4.4.3. of the TWIF Anti-Doping Rules.